LostLogo1/Gamers-Beginnings/README.md

 ## Content
 All of the code was written by myself but using the code institute learning materials and the love running code as sources.
 With the use of (https://stackoverflow.com/) and (https://www.w3schools.com/) to try to answer any questions or questions that other people have posted to clear any confustion that i had.

+Given to me by my mentor Luke, he has had permission to share (https://github.com/adrianskelton/Projecto1/blob/main/README.md) and i have used this to give me ideas for README.md.

 ## Media